 In 1970 Nisqually Junior High School became Nisqually Middle School, when the 9th grade students were moved to a brand new Timberline High School.
 Nisqually Middle School still served 6th, 7th and 8th grade students.
 The 1977-78 school year was the last year that Nisqually was home to a 6th grade class.
 In the fall of 1978 Nisqually became a two grade middle school with only 7th and 8th grade students.

 In 1983 Nisqually underwent a major remodel and redesign to become more like the school building that you know today.

-In June of 2008 Nisqually underwent another remodel and modernization.
+In June 2008 Nisqually underwent another remodel and modernization.
 The focus of this project was to prepare our school for the growing population of our surrounding community.
 An outdoor covered play area and basketball court was added, so that our students can enjoy some exercise no matter what weather may be.
-Along with the covered play area a free standing 8 classroom building was added and, new computers for both of our student labs and library.
+Along with the covered play area a freestanding 8 classroom building was added and, new computers for both of our student labs and library.
 The front entrance design was reworked and a covered area with benches was added.
-We are very proud our updated school and all of the work that was done to make it beautiful.
+We are very proud our updated school and all the work that was done to make it beautiful.

 School History Photos